Polymyositis / Dermatomyositis

 The dominant clinical features of the idiopathic inflammatory myopathies are symmetrical proximal muscle weakness.
 The weakness can be accompanied by systemic symptoms of fatigue, morning stiffness and anorexia.
 Laboratory investigation reveals elevated levels of serum enzymes derived from skeletal muscle, especially creatine phosphokinase (CK).
 Electromyography (EMG) demonstrates myopathic changes consistent with inflammation and muscle histology shows inflammatory changes.
 These manifestations can occur in a variety of combinations or patterns, and no single feature is specific or diagnostic.

 Polymyositis begins insidiously over three to six months with no identifiable precipitant.
 The shoulder and pelvic girdle muscles are affected most severely.
-Weakness of neck muscles, particularly the flexors, occurs in about one-half of all patients.
+The weakness of neck muscles, particularly the flexors, occurs in about one-half of all patients.
 Difficulty swallowing may develop secondary to esophageal dysfunction or obstruction.
 Myalgias and arthralgias are not uncommon.

 The clinical features of dermatomyositis include all those described for polymyositis, plus a variety of cutaneous manifestations.
 Rashes may precede the onset of muscle weakness by a year or more.
 Skin involvement varies widely from person to person.
 Gottron’s papules – lacy, pink or violaceous areas (raised or macular) found symmetrically on the dorsal aspect of interphalangeal joints, elbows, patella and medial malleoli – are considered pathognomonic.
 Characteristic changes include heliotrope (violaceous) discoloration of the eyelids, often with associated periorbital edema; macular erythema of the posterior shoulders and neck (shawl sign), anterior neck and upper chest (V-sign), face and forehead; and dystrophic cuticles.